KSP-KOS/KOS/doc/source/addons/Trajectories.rst

     *If :attr:`TRAddons:ISVERTWOFOUR` is false, using this suffix will cause a runtime error.*

-    Resets all the Trajectories descent profile nodes to the passed AoA value (in Radians), also sets Retrograde if AoA value is greater than ±90° (±PI/2) otherwise sets to Prograde.
+    Resets all the Trajectories descent profile nodes to the passed AoA value (in Degrees), also sets Retrograde if AoA value is greater than ±90° (±PI/2) otherwise sets to Prograde.

 .. attribute:: TRAddon:DESCENTANGLES